MoritzRenkin/tuw-rocrate-automation/README.md

 # tuw-rocrate-automation

-Convert RO-Crate (Research Object Crate) from RoHub to InvenioRDM's bibliographic records and upload it to a RDM (Research Data Management) instance.
+Convert RO-Crate (Research Object Crate)[^1] InvenioRDM's bibliographic records and upload it to a RDM (Research Data Management) instance.

 ## Supported metadata
 Due to the structure of rocrates not all relevant fields can be extracted.
 Some fields are provided via config.
 Other information is not partly extracted because one required field has no wildcard value.
 Reasons and links to related documentation is provided in the corresponding place in the code.